kevin-allen/dlc_review_labeled_video/README.md

 ## Example case

-I train a network with DeepLabCut
+I train a network with DeepLabCut.
+The object to track was a lever box (a lever for operant conditioning on wheels).
+After one iteration of training of 226500 iterations, and 90 % of the images in the training set, I got an error of 2.66 and 11.85 pixels for the train and validation set.